John Henry Jowett

-John Henry Jowett CH (25 August 1864 – 19 December 1923) was an influential British Protestant preacher at the turn of the nineteenth to the twentieth century who wrote books on topics related to Christian living.
-Warren W. Wiersbe called him "The greatest preacher in the English speaking world."
+John Henry Jowett CH (25 August 1863 – 19 December 1923) was an influential British Protestant minister and preacher at the turn of the nineteenth to the twentieth century, who wrote books on topics related to Christian living.
+Warren W. Wiersbe called him "The greatest preacher in the English-speaking world."

 Early life

-Jowett was born 25 August 1864 at Beaumont Town, Northowram in Halifax, West Yorkshire to working-class parents who attended the Congregational church in Halifax.
-Jowett's father was a tailor and draper.
+Jowett was born 25 August 1863 at Beaumont Town, Northowram near Halifax, West Riding of Yorkshire, one of six children born to Josiah Jowett and Hannah Marshall, who attended the congregational church in Halifax.
+Jowett's father was a master tailor and draper.
+His great-aunt through his mother was the notable English soprano singer Susan Sunderland.

 Career and influence

-Jowett was influenced by Enoch Mellor who was incumbent at Square Road Congregational Church, Halifax, between 1867 and 1881, and determined to become a preacher.
+Jowett was educated at Hipperholme Grammar School.
+He was influenced by the congregationalist Reverend Enoch Mellor (incumbent at Square Chapel, Halifax, between 1867 and 1881), and determined to become a preacher.
+He later studied at Airedale College, Bradford, followed by the University of Edinburgh and Mansfield College, Oxford.
+He subsequently served at St James' Congregational Church in Newcastle upon Tyne, followed by Carr's Lane Congregational Church in Birmingham, where he succeeded R. W. Dale, advocate of the Civic Gospel.

 Jowett understood the problems faced by workers and while the pastor at Carr's Lane Congregational Church in Birmingham, England, founded the Digbeth Institute, now an arts center.
-While at Carr's Lane Jowett was elected chairman of the Congregational Union and president of the National Council of Evangelical Free Churches.
+At this period he was elected chairman of the Congregational Union and president of the National Council of Evangelical Free Churches.

-Jowett served at the Presbyterian Church, Fifth Avenue, New York, from 1911 to 1918, then Westminster Chapel from 1918 to 1922, when he retired due to ill-health, and died the following year.
+Jowett served at the Fifth Avenue Presbyterian Church, New York, from 1911 to 1918, then Westminster Chapel from 1918 to 1922, when he retired due to ill-health, dying the following year.

-In the 1922 Dissolution Honours as suggested by David Lloyd George to King George V, Jowett was made one of the 50 Companions of Honour, along with Winston Churchill.
+In the 1922 Dissolution Honours as suggested by David Lloyd George to King George V, Jowett was made one of the 50 members of the Order of the Companions of Honour, along with Winston Churchill.

+Personal life

+Jowett married Lizzie Ann Winpenny in 1890 at Barnard Castle.
+The couple adopted one child, Monica.

 Published works

-Jowett was the author of numerous books on Christian devotion, preaching, and the Bible.
+Jowett authored numerous works on Christian devotion, preaching, and biblical studies.